ryantd42/NY-Legislative-Git/2023/S487A-2023/bill.md

   §  2.
 Definitions.
 As used in this act, the following terms shall have the following meanings:
-  (a) "Electric vehicle" means a motor vehicle subject  to  registration pursuant  to  subdivision six of section four hundred one of the vehicle and traffic law which is: (i)  powered  by  an  electric  motor  drawing current from rechargeable storage batteries or other portable electrical energy  storage  devices;  and  (ii)  capable of being recharged from an external source of electricity.
+  (a) "Electric vehicle" means a motor vehicle subject  to  registration pursuant  to subdivision 6 of section 401 of the vehicle and traffic law which is:  (i)  powered  by  an  electric  motor  drawing  current  from rechargeable storage batteries or other portable electrical energy stor- age devices; and (ii) capable of being recharged from an external source of electricity.
   (b)  "Plug-in  hybrid electric vehicle" means an electric vehicle that has an internal combustion engine or other propulsion system.
   (c) "Public electric vehicle charging station complex" means  an  area which  contains electric vehicle chargers to supply electricity to elec- tric vehicles and is open to the general public.
-  (d)  "Non-public vehicle charging station complex" means an area which contains electric vehicle chargers to  supply  electricity  to  electric vehicles  and which is not open to the general public, including but not limited to, dealerships, sales offices and service departments or  auto-
+  (d) "Non-public vehicle charging station complex" means an area  which contains  electric  vehicle  chargers  to supply electricity to electric

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02177-01-3
+  LBD02177-05-3
- S. 487  2
+ S. 487--A  2

- mobile repair shops, automobile rental agencies and trucking or delivery businesses.
+ vehicles and which is not open to the general public, including but  not limited  to, dealerships, sales offices and service departments or auto- mobile repair shops, automobile rental agencies and trucking or delivery businesses.
   (e)  "Electric  vehicle  charger"  means  a device containing electric vehicle service equipment and software,  which,  when  connected  to  an electric vehicle, delivers electricity to the electric vehicle.
-  (f)  "Level  2  electric  vehicle  charger" or "slow charger" means an electric vehicle charger that when  connected  to  an  electric  vehicle delivers electricity through an AC current.
-Level 2 chargers are common- ly known as the slow chargers.
-  (g) "Level 3 electric vehicle charger" means an electric vehicle char- ger  that  when  connected  to  an electric vehicle delivers electricity through a DC current.
-Level 3 Chargers are commonly known  as  the  fast chargers.
+  (f) "Level 3 electric vehicle charger" means an electric vehicle char- ger  that  when  connected  to  an electric vehicle delivers electricity through a DC current.
+Level 3 chargers are commonly known  as  the  fast chargers.
-  (h)  "Electric  vehicle service equipment" means equipment, both above and below ground, installed for the purpose of transmitting  electricity between the electric vehicle charging station's charging coupler and the electric vehicle's connector.
+  (g)  "Electric  vehicle service equipment" means equipment, both above and below ground, installed for the purpose of transmitting  electricity between the electric vehicle charging station's charging coupler and the electric vehicle's connector.
-  (i)  "Electric  vehicle service equipment software" means the software programs and other information technologies used to operate the electric vehicle charging equipment.
+  (h)  "Electric  vehicle service equipment software" means the software programs and other information technologies used to operate the electric vehicle charging equipment.
   § 3.
 Charging spaces. (a) Each public charging station  complex  shall provide  space for no less than eight vehicles to be charged.
-All public charging station complexes shall offer the two most used  level  2  slow charger  and  level  3 fast charger technologies on four of the electric vehicle chargers for four of the spaces.
-The four remaining spaces shall be serviced by chargers containing only level 3 technologies.
+All public charging station complexes shall offer the two most used  level  3  fast charger  technologies on all of the electric vehicle chargers for all of the eight spaces.
   (b) No person shall park in a space  equipped  with  a  charger  at  a public electric vehicle charging station, unless such person is charging a plug-in hybrid electric vehicle or battery electric vehicle.